CS400Project/CS411Project/README.md

 # CS411Project

-Repo for our CS411 Project (we'll change our name later)
+Repo for our CS411 Project - Netflix Binge App

 ## Team Assignment #4 (Database and Cache)